Our Lady of Kibeho: Marian apparitions

 Kibeho is a small village located in southwestern Rwanda.
-The reported apparitions there began on November 28, 1981, at a time of increasing tension between the Tutsi and Hutu groups.
-They occurred at Kibeho College, a secondary school for girls, and included an apocalyptic vision of Rwanda descending into violence and hatred which many believe foretold the 1994 Rwandan genocide.
+The reported apparitions began on November 28, 1981, at a time of increasing tension between the Tutsi and Hutu groups.
+They occurred at a Catholic boarding school, the Kibeho College, a secondary school for girls.
+The first visionary was Alphonsine Mumureke who claimed to see a beautiful Lady who identified herself as Nyina wa Jambo (Kinyarwanda for “Mother of the Word”), which was synonymous with Umubyeyi W'Imana ("Mother of God").

-Several times in the 1980s, the Virgin Mary was said to have appeared to three young women.
-The Virgin identified herself as Nyina wa Jambo (Kinyarwanda for “Mother of the Word”), which was synonymous with Umubyeyi W'Imana ("Mother of God").
-The teenaged seers reported that the Virgin asked everyone to pray to prevent a terrible war.
-In the vision of August 19, 1982, they all reported seeing violence, dismembered corpses, and destruction.